 - X-rays.
-This imaging test creates clear pictures of dense structures, like bone.
-Although the plantar complex is made up of different soft tissues, your doctor may order x-rays to make sure there are no other problems in your toe.
+X-rays provide clear pictures of dense structures, like bone.
+Although the plantar complex is made up of different soft tissues, your doctor may order X-rays to make sure there are no other problems in your toe.
 These may include small bony pull-off fractures where the plantar complex attaches to the bones, and fractures or movement of the two small sesamoid bones.

-- Magnetic resonance imaging (MRI) scan.
-These studies can create better images of soft tissue and can show soft tissue and cartilage injuries.
-An MRI scan may be useful in Grade 2 and 3 injuries or when abnormalities are noted on the x-rays.
+- Magnetic resonance imaging (MRI) scans.
+MRI scans can create better images of soft tissue than X-rays and can show soft tissue and cartilage injuries.
+An MRI scan may be useful in Grade 2 and 3 injuries or when abnormalities are noted on the X-rays.

 Most cases of turf toe are treated without surgery.
 Nonsurgical treatment is determined by the grade of the injury.

 - Grade 2.
-To keep the MTP joint immobilized, a walking boot may be prescribed for up to a week if needed.
+To keep the MTP joint immobilized, the doctor may prescribe a walking boot for you to wear for up to a week, if needed.
 Afterwards, these injuries are managed with a taping regimen and the Grade 1 treatments discussed above.

 In most cases, an athlete with a Grade 2 injury needs 3 to 14 days of rest before returning to play.